dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     the value as a target or argument.

     If a coercion is inserted, this yields a new matched value type which is the value of `M` used in the next step.
+If no coercion is inserted, the next step proceeds with the already given `M`.

     *Each pattern that requires a certain type can be thought of as an "assignment point" where an implicit coercion may happen when a value flows